|Labour Welfare Fund|

-Any person employed through a contractor or engaged as an apprentice under Apprentices Act, 1961.
+Any person employed through a contractor or engaged as an apprentice but not being an apprentice under Apprentices Act, 1961.

 Any person under the standing orders of an establishment, earning less than or equal to Rs.
 15,000 per month other than the excluded and exempted employees under Section 17 of the Act.

 The funds from an EPF account can be withdrawn completely in full settlements on attaining 58 years of age or at the time of retirement the employee can claim for a complete settlement or if an employee remains unemployed for a period of 2 months or more or in the case of death while in service before attaining the age of retirement, in which case the nominees or legal heirs are entitled to withdraw the accumulated fund.

 The partial withdrawal of funds from the EPF is available for educational opportunity, medical treatment, repayment of home loan, marriage, purchase of land/house/flat, in case the establishment/factory is closed, natural calamity, an year before retirement and unemployment for a period of more than one month.

 The employees covered under the various schemes of the Act are entitled for the following benefits

 PF amount of a deceased member is payable to the nominees or legal heirs.